voothi/20241206010110-piper-tts/readme.md

 ### Anki Add-on Backend

 This script serves as the official backend for the [**gTTS Player with Piper Fallback for Anki**](https://github.com/voothi/20250421115831-anki-gtts-player) add-on.
-The add-on calls this utility with the `--output-file` argument to generate audio when an internet connection is not available, providing a seamless offline TTS experience.

 ### System-Wide Hotkeys with AutoHotkey (AHKv2)